asem334604/express-typescript-basic-template/README.md

 ## 5. Setting Configuration for TypeORM

-### 5. Setting Up TypeORM Configuration
+### 5. Setting Up TypeORM Configuration with Entity Relationships

-In this step, we'll configure TypeORM, an ORM (Object-Relational Mapper) for TypeScript and JavaScript, to work with PostgreSQL.
-This setup will include defining a basic configuration, creating entities, and setting up DTOs (Data Transfer Objects) for type validation.
+In this step, we'll configure TypeORM for PostgreSQL, define entities, and demonstrate how to create relationships between entities using TypeORM decorators.
+This setup will include defining a basic configuration, creating entities with one-to-one, many-to-one, and many-to-many relationships, and setting up DTOs (Data Transfer Objects) for type validation.

 #### Step 1: Install TypeORM and Required Packages